Rigged Configurations and Kashiwara Operators: Introduction

 This paper is organized as follows.
-In Section \ref{sec:background}, we collect necessary facts from the crystal bases and the tableau representations.
-In Section \ref{sec:RC_foudations}, we give the definition of the rigged configurations and the rigged configuration bijection and explain their basic properties (convexity relation of the vacancy numbers).
-We also introduce the classical Kashiwara operators on the rigged configurations and show that they satisfy the axiom of the classical crystals.
-In Section \ref{sec:statement} we give the statement of the main result and clarify what are the essential points to be shown.
-Main proofs are given in Section \ref{sec:main}, Section \ref{sec:main2} and Section \ref{sec:main2_e}.
+In Section~\ref{sec:background}, we collect necessary facts from the crystal bases and the tableau representations.
+In Section~\ref{sec:RC_foudations}, we give the def\/inition of the rigged conf\/igurations and the rigged conf\/iguration bijection and explain their basic properties (convexity relation of the vacancy numbers).
+We also introduce the classical Kashiwara operators on the rigged conf\/igurations and show that they satisfy the axiom of the classical crystals.
+In Section~\ref{sec:statement} we give the statement of the main result and clarify what are the essential points to be shown.
+Main proofs are given in Sections~\ref{sec:main},~\ref{sec:main2} and~\ref{sec:main2_e}.
 During the proof we have tried to avoid unnecessarily long arguments.
 Nevertheless we have to deal with many subtle cases and some of them look very special.
 Thus some readers might wonder whether such case does exist and is worthy of careful analysis.
 In order to clarify that point, we include several examples for seemingly subtle cases.